MailTape/MailTape-v1/_posts/2016-07-10-Petit-Biscuit.md

 track5_color: trippy
 musiColor: musiColor224.png
 description: >-
-  This morning, we bring you the soundtrack to your summer daydreaming.
+  This morning, we bring you the soundtrack to summer’s daydreams.
 Petit Biscuit is reminiscent of that glimpse of sunlight projected onto your favorite building at the end of the day.
 Something special, a contemplative melody powered by the genuine desire to create and share.
 fbPic: fbPic224.jpg
 ---
 <p id="introduction">This morning, we bring you the soundtrack to summer's daydreams.
 "Petit Biscuit" is reminiscent of that glimpse of sunlight projected onto your favorite building at the end of the day.
 Something special, a contemplative melody powered by the genuine desire to create and share.</p>